PlayCover/keymaps/keymapping/com.HoYoverse.hkrpgoversea/README.md

 ## Xbox controller keymap

 Honkai: Star Rail now officially supports game controllers.
-The use of keymap is depercated.
+The use of keymap is deprecated.
 If you still wanted to access it, visit [commit `9128161`](https://github.com/PlayCover/keymaps/commit/9128161e00822958f618e2f4065d7293be6cb1a3).